jinserk/python_socket_example/README.md

 If you want to make your own server using this source, just inherit the client and the server respectively, then override the Start(), Stop(), Loop(), and HandleRequest() functions in the server.

-This source code is distributed under GPL3.
+This source code is distributed under BSD License.
+The use of this code implies you agree the license.